ZecM1/InfiniteScroll/README.md

 ### Responsive Design:

 Employs CSS media queries to ensure the website is optimized for both tablets and mobile phones by reducing the font size and margins around the images for a better mobile user experience.

+## Installation

+To get a local copy up and running, follow these simple steps:

+- Clone the repository to your local machine.
+- Navigate to the project directory.
+- Open the index.html file in your preferred web browser.

+## Credits

+API: Unsplash Image API